biomedvis/2022/index.md

 The Summer School is primarily targeting M.Sc. and Ph.D. students in Computer Science, but anyone who wants to learn more about principles and challenges in visualization for Life Sciences applications is welcome!
 No preliminary knowledge of Bio+Medical visualization is necessary.

 The registration for the Summer School will be **free of charge** and it will provide access to an educational platform, where all materials will be available afterwards.
-To join us, just fill in the [registration form](https://skjemaker.app.uib.no/view.php?id=13063619) before **August 15, 2022**.
+To join us, just fill in the [registration form](https://skjemaker.app.uib.no/view.php?id=13063619).
+If you plan to attend in person, please register before **August 15, 2022**.

 We are looking forward to seeing you at the Bio+Med+Vis Summer School!